Paradise Rider.

 Taboo Resort Is located on the shores of Lake Muskoka in Gravenhurst.
 It is located on Muskoka Beach Road and was approx. 20 km from my house in the north end of Bracebridge.
 Muskoka Beach Road is a 13 km winding, challenging cycling road and runs through both the towns of Bracebridge and Gravenhurst.
 For the most part the road is a very scenic route with hundreds of granite rock cuts.
 There are literally thousands upon thousands of much appreciated tall mature trees providing shade from the hot summer sun.

-A public beach just before the turnaround with a washroom was where I was able to refill my bottles with cold water before heading back home.
+A public beach with a washroom just before the turnaround was where I was able to refill my bottles with cold water before heading back home.
 The ride back home

-was always harder and took me a bit longer since it was gradually uphill for most of the way.
+was always harder and it took me a bit longer since it was gradually uphill for most of the way.
 I always needed to stay alert; it can be a very busy road on most weekends with all the tourists visiting the popular resort.
-I always preferred riding on Muskoka Beach Road over the much busier highways that most of the other cyclists rode in the area.
+I always preferred riding on Muskoka Beach Road over the much busier highways that many of the other cyclists rode in the area.

 For me Muskoka Beach Road was the perfect road for cycling.